adubois/qubes-app-linux-yubikey/README.md

 Installation
 ------------

-You can install the package from Qubes repository.
+The aim is that you will be able to install the package from Qubes repository.

 First create a brand new USB AppVM.
 It is important that this VM is clean as you are going to use it initially to configure your Yubikey and set its AES